-The Innovative Health Initiative (IHI) builds on lessons learned from IMI2 Joint Undertaking (IMI2 JU), a public-private partnership between the EU and the European pharmaceutical industry, based on Article 187 TFEU.
-IMI2 JU was established under Horizon 2020, as a continuation from its predecessor IMI JU which was established under Framework Programme 7.
+The Innovative Health Initiative (IHI) builds on lessons learned from IMI2 Joint Undertaking (IMI2 JU), a public-private partnership between the EU and the European pharmaceutical industry based on Article 187 TFEU.
+IMI2 JU was established under Horizon 2020, as a continuation from its predecessor IMI JU established under Framework Programme 7.
 Close to €5 billion has been committed to the two initiatives between 2008 and 2020, making it one of the world's largest public-private partnerships (PPPs) to accelerate drug development3.
-At the same time, IHI is not meant to be a direct continuation of IMI2 JU.
-Rather, IHI will build on IMI results and ongoing initiatives within a new platform with broader scope, partners and stakeholder base.

-IHI also builds on the learnings from the health activities in the ECSEL JU, which focus primarily on the enabling electronics components and systems.
-Moreover, there are several health-related activities pursued under the ECSEL JU, such as the establishment of pilot production lines for smart medical devices and implants involving diverse MedTech actors, which are of high relevance for future activities under IHI.
+IHI also builds on the lessons learned from the health activities in the EC-SEL JU.
+These activities mainly focus on the enabling electronics components and systems aspects.
+Moreover, there are several health-related activities pursued under the ECSEL JU, like e.g. the actions on the establishment of pilot production lines for smart medical devices and implants involving a range of MedTech actors, which are of high relevance for future activities under IHI.